-9. (10 pts.)
+7. (10 pts.)
 Briefly describe the efforts of János Bolyai (1802 - 1860) and Nikolai Lobachevsky (1792 - 1856) in developing what we now call hyperbolic geometry.
 How did their approach differ from that of Saccheri and Lambert?
 How were their ideas received?

-10. (10 pts.)
+8. (10 pts.)
 What role did the great Carl Friedrich Gauss (1777 - 1855) play in this with respect to the work of Bolyai and Lobachevsky?
 What role did he (Gauss) play in the development of non-Euclidean geometry?

-11. (10 pts.)
-With straight-edge and compass construct the inverse of the point P in the circle below.
+9. (10 pts.)
+With straight-edge and compass construct the pole of the chord given in the circle below.
 Be sure to indicate marks so that I can see what you are doing.
-The point P below is indicated by a vertical bar 'l' through a line which conveniently goes from the center of the circle, through P (which lies on the line) to a point outside the circle.
+The line indicated in the diagram conveniently goes from the center of the circle, through the chord to a point outside the circle.

-Random comment (more details on Friday):
+Random comment: